FDP-01-2025/project-fishybunny-exe/README.md

 ```
 - **Execute the game in console**
 ```
-You could just execute the .exe program called *"deadly_roll.exe"* included in the game files.
+./deadly_roll
 ```
 - **Another Way**
 ```
-./deadly_roll
+You can just execute the .exe program called "deadly_roll.exe" included in the game files.
 ```
 - **Project Structure**:
   ```